The Concept of Beer Money and Making Money Online

 That’s a beautiful spot to be in and why it helps to have a few websites you can work on any given time.
-For example, right now I’m doing nothing because Sundays can be pretty dead.
-However, I have an active project on Respondent that I can do anytime until Tuesday that I may finish later.
+For example, right now I’m working at home which means I’ll likely make a few dollars on Turk on the side during lunch.
+On top of that, I have an active project on Respondent that I can do anytime until Tuesday that I may finish later.
+I also have a

-In the past month, since I started this, I’ve probably made $300-$350 which isn’t a small chunk of change.
-I don’t drink but you have to remember that that’s just a name.
-For me, beer money is restaurant money and if I can cover those expenses each month, that’d be pretty neat.
-It just means more money I can save each month!
+In the past few months, since I started this, I’ve probably made $1,500 which isn’t a small chunk of change.
+I don’t drink so it’s not going towards beer but you have to remember that that’s just a name.
+For me, beer money is extra money that can help me cover certain expenses each month and that’s pretty neat.
+It also often means more money I can save each month!

-After all, what else am I doing with my time?
-Half the time, I’m at home, I’m sitting on Reddit doing nothing so why not do some interesting tasks from time to time.
+Generally, what else am I doing with my time?
+Half the time, when I’m at home, I’m sitting on Reddit doing nothing so why not do some interesting tasks from time to time.
 The best part about beer money is that you get to choose what you want to do.
 There’s no mandatory work and you can do it when you feel like it.

 Yes, there’s a ton of bad websites out there that aren’t worthwhile but once you find the good ones and get the hang of them, this can be a pretty rewarding activity.
-My focus lately has been on things that pay at least $12/hr.
-There’s not a ton of it out there but it does exist especially on websites like Turk or Respondent.
+My focus lately has been on things that pay at least $15-$20/hr.
+There’s not a ton of it out there but it does exist especially on websites like Turk or Respondent and sometimes Swagbucks.

 The only annoying part of this will be the taxes but I’ll figure that out somehow.
 Remember to save around 25% of your earnings for taxes next year and you should be fine.